In a Nutshell

 Here are a couple of examples of the benefits of repeat homebuyer programs.

-• Minnesota Housing Finance Agency Step Up: Available to repeat homebuyers, Step Up comes with affordable mortgages with fixed interest rates and a down payment requirement of as little as 3%.
-You may also get down payment and closing cost assistance of up to $17,000.
+- Minnesota Housing Finance Agency Step Up: Available to repeat homebuyers, Step Up comes with down payment and closing cost assistance of up to $14,000.

 Mortgage certificate programs